simranmalhi/cse-455-final-project/README.md

 ### Overview
 We approached this problem using the following steps:

-By running `create_spotify_dataset.py`:
+By running `data_parsing.py`:

-1. Retreiving Spotify data from various users and creating a dataset of users and the songs they have interacted with.
+1. Retrieving ASL Alphabet data and creating the training and testing dataset to train the model on.

 By running `main.py`:

-2. Pre-processing the data to generate compatibility scores for each user/track combination from `spotify_dataset.csv` through invoking `process_data.py`.

-3. Initializing the parameters (train and test batch sizes, feature size, epochs, learning rate, weight decay, and test accuracy/loss printing interval) and the Adam optimizer.
+2. Initializing the parameters (train and test batch sizes, epochs, learning rate, momentum, weight decay, and test accuracy/loss printing interval) and the Stochastic Gradient Descent (SGD) optimizer.

-4. Defining and training a model to learn the user's preferred audio features and predict a score for each user/track combination through invoking `network.py`.
+3. Defining and training a model to learn the features of the 29 ASL character classes and predict the label of the test image through invoking `model.py`.

-5. Generate 10 recommended songs for each user by using the highest predicted compatbility scores

-### Retrieving Spotify Data
+### Retrieving ASL Alphabet Data

 Retrieving data from Spotify was handled by the `create_spotify_dataset.py` script.